Shin-Jae-Yoon/Shin-Jae-Yoon/README.md

 </div>

 <div align = center>
-  <strong>Dev-Uni</strong> is a person who does not give up, perseveres and achieves results. <br>
+  <strong>Dev-Uni</strong> is a person who does not give up. <br>
+  Perseveres and achieves results. <br>
-  One of my favorite methodologies is object-oriented programming. <br>
+  One of my favorite methodologies is OOP. <br>
-  This is because I felt the beauty of interacting with objects in the real world. <br>
+  This is because I felt the beauty of interacting <br>
+  with objects in the real world. <br>
 </div>

 <br>